trueheart78/trueheart78.com/wishlist.md

 ## Gaming

+All of the following can be found on my [Amazon Wishlist][amazon wishlist].

 1. [Mario and Rabbids (Switch) - $60][mario-and-rabbids] [_Stores or Online_]
   - May be cheaper from other places than Amazon.
 1. [8Bitdo SN30 2.4G Wireless Controller for SNES Classic Edition - $25][snes-wireless] [_Online Only_]